 The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that families and parents can be referred to the care and support they need in every region in Vermont.
 The model is designed to improve child and family outcomes by addressing gaps in services, prevention, early intervention, health promotion and accountability.

-Vermont supports four evidence-based home visiting models:
+Vermont supports three evidence-based home visiting models:

 Head Start and Early Head Start promote school readiness of young children from low-income families through local community-based organizations, and are federally funded and administered by the Office of Head Start, Administration for Children and Families, U.S. Department of Health and Human Services.
 The Head Start home-based option is one of Head Start’s comprehensive program options designed to meet the needs of preschool-aged children and their low-income families and increases the school readiness of the children served.